-Application will be made for the listing of the Securities on the SGX-ST. However, no assurance can be given that the application to the SGX-ST will be approved or that, if listed, the Company will be able to maintain such listing or that a liquid trading market will develop or continue.
+Approval in-principle has been obtained for the listing of the Securities on the SGX-ST. However, no assurance can be given that the application to the SGX-ST will be approved or that, if listed, the Company will be able to maintain such listing or that a liquid trading market will develop or continue.
 If an active market for the Securities fails to develop or be sustained, the trading price of the Securities could be materially and adversely affected.
 Lack of a liquid or active trading market for the Securities may adversely affect the price of the Securities or may otherwise impede a holder's ability to dispose of the Securities.